thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

   :prefix: 6.

-Next, we describe methods to characterize the acoustic properties of high-frequency reference phantoms necessary to generate quantitative ultrasound images with the reference phantom method.
+Next, we describe methods to characterize the acoustic properties of high-frequency reference phantoms that are necessary to generate parametric imaging based on quantitative ultrasound features with the reference phantom method.
 Recently, Madsen et al. [Madsen2010]_ developed tissue-mimicking (TM) phantoms with ultrasonic properties of human arteries at very high frequencies [Lockwood1991]_.
 Accurate characterization of the acoustic properties of these new phantoms poses additional challenges relative to the same characterization at lower frequencies.
 In this chapter, we describe the methods applied to characterization of these phantoms.
-Methods to determine the attenuation coefficient, phase velocity, and absolute backscatter coefficient are described.
-This chapter is adapted from McCormick, M, Madsen, E., Deaner, M., and Varghese, T.  *Absolute Backscatter Measurements of Tissue-Mimicking Phantoms in the 5-45 MHz Frequency Range*.
+Methods to determine the attenuation coefficient, phase velocity, and absolute backscatter coefficient are described. [#]_

+.. [#] This chapter is adapted from McCormick, M, Madsen, E., Deaner, M., and Varghese, T.  *Absolute Backscatter Measurements of Tissue-Mimicking Phantoms in the 5-45 MHz Frequency Range*.
 Journal of the Acoustical Society of America.
 In Review.

 .. |size_distribution| replace:: Fig. 6.1